 - ELBA – The East London Business Alliance coordinates corporate volunteers to come into school and help with gardening and refurbishment projects.

-- English for Action provides tutors for our free English language classes for parents which run every Monday and Wednesday morning.
+- English for Action provides tutors for our free English language classes for parents which run every Monday morning.
 EFA London provides English for Speakers of Other Languages (ESOL) courses for adult migrants in communities across London with the aim of reaching people who may miss out on mainstream ESOL courses.

 - Felix Project – We participate in their schools project, which helps to redistribute healthy surplus food that is made available to children and their families to take home and enjoy.
 Interactive assemblies helps pupils (and staff!) to understand the reasons why so much food in our country is wasted, what happens to food if it’s not eaten and, importantly, what we can all do together to stop wasting food.